-The College has a Remuneration Committee made up of five members of the Governing Body and three non-College members.
+The College has a Remuneration Committee made up of four members of the Governing Body and one non-College member.
 Among other duties, the Remuneration Committee is charged with the scrutiny and management of College policies on remuneration and benefits payable to the Master and Fellows of the College.
 These can include: remuneration and benefits; salary and stipends; honoraria, including bonuses; terms & conditions of employment; and any scheme of allowances or benefits, including pensions.

 Details of remuneration for key management personnel are outlined on page 31.
-Details of related party transactions with Trustees are outlined on page 40.
+Details of related party transactions with Trustees are outlined on page 39.

-9. Principal Risks and Uncertainties
+8. Principal Risks and Uncertainties

 The College Council is ultimately responsible for identifying and managing the major risks facing the College.
-The management of risk is delegated in the first instance to certain named personnel including the Bursar, the Head of Facilities and the Governance, Risk and Compliance Manager, and more broadly through specific risk management processes and awareness to all key College stakeholders.
+The management of risk is delegated in the first instance to certain named personnel including the Bursar, the Domestic Bursar, the Head of Facilities and the Governance, Risk and Compliance Manager, and more broadly through specific risk management processes (including risk assessment) and awareness to all key College stakeholders.